cck33/guitar_scales/README.md

 ## Installation Guide
 1. Download the `guitar_scales.app.js` file from this repository.
 2. Connect to your Bangle.js 2 smartwatch via the Espruino Web IDE.
 3. Upload the `guitar_scales.app.js` to your watch.
+Upload and convert the `guitar_scales.jpg` as well.
 4. Follow the prompts to execute the `.info` file and complete the installation process.

 ## How to Use